StoneShark/CSPSolver/examples/README.txt

          python boris.py --help

-BattleBoats      solutions to the solitary battleship puzzles from
+BattleBoats      solutions to the solitary battleship puzzles on a
-                 Games magazine.
-Constraints specific to the puzzle are created by extending csp_solver.constraint.Constraint
+                 10x10 grid.
+Constraints specific to the puzzle type are created by extending csp_solver.constraint.Constraint
                  into 8 new constraint types.
 A unique variable choosing order is used.
 Three representations are provided.
                  Extra_data and UniqueSets are demonstrated in bboat_extra.
+                 Example puzzles from Games Magazine included.

 boris            an example from the web that was used to explain arc
                  consistency.